Wednesday, December 03, 2014

 Jacopo Loredano, villain: Maurizio Muraro

-At our local movie theater we saw I Due Foscari by Verdi, a new opera for me.
+At our local movie theater we saw I Due Foscari by Verdi from the ROH, a new opera for me.
 I didn't look anything up and realized that it is actually fun not to know what will happen.
 It was presented, I'm sure, at the request of Placido Domingo who plays the central character, the 89 year old Doge of Venice.

 If memory serves, the Doge's Palace isn't quite this depressing.
 The emphasis of the production is on unhappiness and political horror.
 Jacopo Foscari, sung by Francesco Meli (heard live at Salzburg last summer in Nabucco, and streamed in Il Trovatore), has been found guilty of killing a member of the Donato family and is being exiled to Crete.
 Meli is handsome and dramatically intense.